Jennyicano/WSAA_Big_project/README.md

 ## 📝 Project Overview

 The goal of this project is to demonstrate an understanding of **creating and consuming RESTful APIs** in a real-world web application.
-It allows for flexibility, which makes it useful for real-world scenarios, as you can easily adapt it for different use cases.
+The design allows flexibility, making it suitable for real-world use cases and easily adaptable for future features.

 ### Project Features: